Combining Meat and Dairy the question of Kosher

 Lo T'vashel G'dee Ba'Chalev Emo (transliterated).

-The word we should recognize is chalev, the word for milk in Hebrew, spelled Chet, Lamed, Vet.
-The word for milk features certain vowels underneath to make the sound of chalev, distinguishing the word from others.
+The word we should recognize is chalev, the Hebrew word for milk, spelled Chet, Lamed, Vet.
+The word for milk features certain vowels beneath it to produce the sound of chalev, distinguishing it from others.
 Why is this important?
 Well, there happens to be another Hebrew word with the exact same letters, Chet, Lamed, Vet, but is pronounced, instead of chalev, chaylev.
 And that is the word for fat, as seen in such passages as Leviticus 7:23: "You shall eat no fat of ox or sheep or goat."
-Could this commandment have actually been referencing fat instead of milk?
+Could this commandment have actually been referring to fat rather than milk?
 Maybe.
-The Jenga tower starting to shake a bit.
+The Jenga tower is starting to shake a bit.

-But, you might ask, sure the letters are the same, but the vowels are different!
+But, you might ask, sure, the letters are the same, but the vowels are different!
 An excellent point, except that the vowels in our Torah did not come out of nowhere.
-Rather, the Masoretes, Jewish scribe scholars of the 6th-10th centuries, were the ones who devised the vowel notation system for Hebrew, as well as our trope systems, as they worked with multiple Torah manuscripts in an attempt to standardize them into one.
-In other words, before the Masoretes worked on our Torah manuscript, there weren't any official vowels set it yet.
+Rather, the Masoretes, Jewish scribal scholars of the 6th-10th centuries, devised the vowel notation system for Hebrew, as well as our trope systems, as they worked with multiple Torah manuscripts in an attempt to standardize them.
+In other words, before the Masoretes worked on our Torah manuscript, there weren't any official vowels set in it yet.
 You'll notice, opening any Torah today, that there still are no vowels written.
-It was the Masoretes who made decisions, based on their intuition and understanding, as to where to put the vowels to make certain words to fit their perception of context.
+It was the Masoretes who made decisions, based on their intuition and understanding, about where to place the vowels to ensure certain words fit their perception of context.
 And yes, every so often, they made mistakes.
-Before this system was made official, readers of the Torah and rabbis made their own decisions as to how to pronounce a particular word, and did so usually to fit a certain theological viewpoint.
+Before this system was made official, readers of the Torah and rabbis made their own decisions about how to pronounce a particular word, usually to fit a certain theological viewpoint.
 In other words, the guidebook to the vowels in the Torah didn't come down from Sinai, which means it's always been subjective.
 Uh oh…the Jenga tower is starting to wobble.

 So, picture for a moment if you will, the commandment with our new vowel usage: